MikeGriffinReborn/EntitySpaces/README.md

 **NOTE**: InnerJoin is used above, also supported are RightJoin, LeftJoin, CrossJoin, and FullJoin.

-Results from the Query Above
+Results from the Query Above.
+SQL Parameters are always used to avoid SQL Injection Attacks.

 ```sql
 SELECT  DISTINCT e.[EmployeeID],e.[LastName],r.[LastName] AS 'SupervisorName'